matthewjosephtaylor/docksand/README.md

 Exit the shell when you are done playing.

 Run 'docksand' command from the same directory to re-enter the same sandbox with all of your OS changes intact (Note: when you exit the sandbox shell the container stops as well).

-A new image is created each time the docksand command is run based on the previous container, so there is a running history of each of your 'sandboxing sessions', should you ever wish to go back to a previous one.
-(see `docksand --list` for the full list of containers and images)
+A new image is created each time the docksand command is run based on the previous container, so there is a running history of each of your 'sandboxing sessions', should you ever wish to go back to a previous one.  (see `docksand --list` for the full list of containers and images)

 If you tire of the sandbox run `docksand --remove` to remove all sandbox images and containers associated with the current directory.

-Run 'docksand --help' for full list of everything this baby can do.
+Run `docksand --help` for full list of everything this baby can do.

 NOTE: Running `docksand -b somerepository:sometag` or `docsand -c some-command` will REMOVE all previous sandbox history associated with the current directory.